Direct observation of long-range many-body coherence in quasi-one-dimensional attractive Bose gases

-We study the rephasing dynamics by employing 2D GPE simulations closely following the experimental procedure.
-Prototypical examples of the simulated dynamics are shown in Fig.~\ref{fig:figSI7}.
+\mbox{}\\ We study the rephasing dynamics by employing 2D GPE simulations closely following the experimental procedure.
+Prototypical examples of the simulated dynamics are shown in Supplementary Fig.~\ref{fig:figSI7}.
 In the early times of the ramp, it can be readily seen that the intense density modulation, developed during the epoch of attractive interactions, gradually smoothens out.
 The coherent domains appear to merge and spontaneously form density defects at the domain boundaries.

 At later times of the ramp, as the interaction approaches the final value, these defects noticeably transition into vortex dipoles-like profiles due to the extended dimensionality ($\xi <l_{y}$).
-For instance, in Fig.~\ref{fig:figSI7}a, one can see the propagation of a dark stripe at times $\gtrsim220~\rm{ms}$ propagating with almost un-altered darkness (density contrast).
-The corresponding 2D images (Fig.~\ref{fig:figSI7}c) show two weakly isolated cores, featuring a vortex dipole-like profile.
+For instance, in Supplementary Fig.~\ref{fig:figSI7}a, one can see the propagation of a dark stripe at times $\gtrsim220~\rm{ms}$ propagating with almost un-altered darkness (density contrast).
+The corresponding 2D images (Supplementary Fig.~\ref{fig:figSI7}c) show two weakly isolated cores, featuring a vortex dipole-like profile.

 These vortical defects are subject to inelastic collisions and annihilation; see, e.g.,~\cite{Becker_2013} for a relevant discussion.
 During the ramp, when enough defects form, we find intricate collisions between the density defects.
-At time $\sim218~\rm{ms}$ in Fig.~\ref{fig:figSI7}a, two dipole-like defects collide with one becoming indiscernible afterwards; see the 2D images in Fig.~\ref{fig:figSI7}e.
+At time $\sim218~\rm{ms}$ in Supplementary Fig.~\ref{fig:figSI7}a, two dipole-like defects collide with one becoming indiscernible afterwards; see the 2D images in Supplementary Fig.~\ref{fig:figSI7}e.
 It is worthwhile to note that in the setting of the latter panel, the structure appears to clearly acquire the form of a single vortex (rather than a vortex dipole) in the confined geometry.
-Another collision event can be found at $\sim194~\rm{ms}$ in Figs.~\ref{fig:figSI7}b and f, showcasing similar dynamical features upon long-time evolution.
+Another collision event can be found at $\sim194~\rm{ms}$ in Supplementary Figs.~\ref{fig:figSI7}b and f, showcasing similar dynamical features upon long-time evolution.

 The defects can also interact with the boundary and disappear.
-In Fig.~\ref{fig:figSI7}b, a propagating dipole collides with the box boundary at $\sim 320~\rm{ms}$.
+In Supplementary Fig.~\ref{fig:figSI7}b, a propagating dipole collides with the box boundary at $\sim 320~\rm{ms}$.
 This dramatically reduces its darkness (contrast), associated with vortex annihilation.
-The dipole becomes indiscernible after the collision in the corresponding 2D images (Fig.~\ref{fig:figSI7}d).
+The dipole becomes indiscernible after the collision in the corresponding 2D images (Supplementary Fig.~\ref{fig:figSI7}d).
 Through collisions or interactions with the boundary, the density defects decay into sound, resulting in reduced phase jumps and improved phase coherence.
 We attribute the observed rephasing to these mechanisms.